 Published three times a year by the Institute for Advanced Studies in Culture, The Hedgehog Review offers critical reflections on contemporary culture—how we shape it, and how it shapes us.
 We draw on the best scholarship and thought from the humanities and social sciences to craft an interdisciplinary approach that explores and illuminates the puzzles, vexations, and dilemmas that characterize the modern predicament.

-In print and on our three blogs—THR Blog, The Infernal Machine, and Common Place—The Hedgehog Review advances ideas rather than ideologies.
+In print and on our blogs—THR Blog and The Infernal Machine—The Hedgehog Review advances ideas rather than ideologies.
 At the same time, we recognize that questions of value are inescapably present in the effort to understand our world.
 If the modern age is characterized by dehumanization and alienation, the best scholarship can help us identify the sources of our malaise—and possibly suggest ways to address it.

 Since 1999, The Hedgehog Review has proposed one theme and invited major thinkers from various disciplines to address such topics as celebrity culture, work and dignity, science and the moral life, the current crisis of attention, the precarious state of the American Dream, and the ways we think about poverty.
-Our award-winning journal also features incisive single-topic essays, brief commentaries, book reviews, poetry, photo essays, and original art.
+Finalist for a 2017 National Magazine Award and winner of two awards from the Council of Editors of Learned Journals (Best Public Intellectual Special Edition, 2012, and Best New Journal, 2000), our journal features incisive single-topic essays, brief commentaries, book reviews, photo essays, and original art.
 Combine all of this with a commitment to excellent writing, and you have the formula that has made The Hedgehog Review indispensable reading for a discerning community of readers.

 See all of our back issues >>